-Early this morning I was watching Netflix and drinking my first cup of tea of the day, I accidentally clicked the Source button on the remote, instead of MOTD playing highlights of the weekends football – my TV switched over to a Harry Potter DVD from the previous night.
+Early this morning I was watching the TV and drinking my first cup of tea of the day, I accidentally clicked the Source button on the remote, instead of MOTD playing highlights of the weekends football – my TV switched over to a Harry Potter DVD from the previous night.
 My 3 year old viewed scary images of Voldermort and whimpered “I don’t like it”.
 I scrambled to grab the remote and corrected my error.

 It seems a similar incident occurred in Hawaii over the weekend…